024 7668 6690

 By inhaling gas and air (nitrous oxide) dental patients will become relaxed and, unlike general anaesthetic, will not have to lose consciousness.
 The effects last for only a short time – as little as 15 minutes.

 Patients may also be offered intravenous sedation (IV sedation), which sees a drug injected into the patient.
-Again for severely anxious patients, IV sedation allows the patients to remain conscious through treatment, although in a deep state of relaxation – and due to the effects of the drug they are unlikely to remember anything from the procedure.
+Again for severely anxious patients, IV sedation allows the patients to remain conscious through treatment, although in a deep state of relaxation – and due to the effects of the drug, they are unlikely to remember anything from the procedure.

 The use of IV sedation is very safe, but the effects can take some time to wear off, so patients need the support of an adult on the day of treatment.